huntdatacenter/about/pages/index.md

     img: ./img/product-evolve.png
     subtitle: Take your ideas to the next level.
     text: |
-      As your ideas develop, you grown you project portfolio, team and scientific career.
-You are ready to expand and we got you covered for this next phase of your journey.
+      Manage and grow your research portfolio, your team and scientific career seamlessly through our Evolve package.
   - title: Scientific Suite
     # href: /scientific-suite/
     href: https://docs.hdc.ntnu.no/administer-science/services/overview/